maxsitt/insect-detect-docs/docs/hardware/buildinstructions_enclosure.md

 ![Enclosure camera hole glue 2](assets/images/camera_hole_glue2.jpg){ width="500" }

-Make sure to clean the glass piece thoroughly immediately before putting it onto the glued surface.
+Make sure to clean the glass piece immediately before putting it onto the glued surface.

 ![Enclosure camera hole glue glass](assets/images/camera_hole_glue_glass.jpg){ width="500" }

-Press down the glass piece and carefully squeeze out as much air as possible, while preventing glue to reach the camera hole.
+Press down the glass piece and carefully squeeze out as much air as possible, while preventing that glue is reaching the camera hole.

 ![Enclosure camera hole glue glass 2](assets/images/camera_hole_glue_glass2.jpg){ width="500" }

-After the acrylic glass is attached to the enclosure lid, we can add some sealing glue to the edges and even it out with the spatula.
-Make sure to put a little bit more of the glue at the corners of the glass piece.
+After the glass is attached to the enclosure lid, we can add some sealing glue to the edges and even it out with the spatula.
+Make sure to put a little bit more glue at the corners of the glass piece.

 ![Enclosure camera hole sealing](assets/images/camera_hole_sealing.jpg){ width="500" }